 The Wickedfood Team

-Our classes are hands-on, where every person gets to participate in the preparation of the dishes.
+Our cooking classes are hands-on, where every person gets to participate in the preparation of the dishes.
 They are also a lot of fun where you not only learn new skills, but get to meet people with similar interests.
 For corporate groups and teambuilding cooking classes these events are a novel way of creating staff interaction or entertaining clients.